 Where is your customer located?

-Two pieces of evidence are required to show where your customer is located.
-This can include the billing address, the IP address of the device used to make the purchase, and the customer’s bank details.
+One piece of evidence is required if your VAT-OSS sales are below €100,000 and two pieces of evidence are required if the value of your sales are over that threshold.
+This evidence can include the billing address, the IP address of the device used to make the purchase, and the customer’s bank details.

-Which VAT rate applies to your service?
+Which VAT rate applies to your goods or services?

 Are your invoices compliant?